 CONSERVATION OF ENERGY: The Company has always been conscious of the need for conservation of energy and has been sensitive in making progress towards this end.
-The Company has completed the installation of 256 kw solar power generation equipment at the Hotel in Varanasi in July 2019 and is in the process to increase its capacity further.
+In this direction, the Company has further installed 244 kwp Solar Power Plant (in addition to 256 kwp plant installed in July 2019) at its Hotel Taj Ganges, Varanasi in Oct 2020.
+This will help to reduce the carbon footprint by 246 Tonnes annually.
+The Company is in process to further enhance the same.